 How much should I eat?

-Some of our clients have had great results from eating a carbohydrate based meal in the evening before a morning session.
+Most of our clients have great results from eating a carbohydrate based meal in the evening before a morning session.
 THIS IS A GREAT METHOD TO EMPLOY IF YOU ARE TRAINING FASTED.
 This ensures muscle glycogen levels are optimal so you can blast your way through the workout.
 Furthermore this can also be extremely beneficial in inducing healthy sleep.

 TAKE HOME POINTS